johnnyyork13/battleship/README.txt

 A Battleship style game written in JavaScript.

-Players can challenge my BattleBot (a Battleship AI that I crudely hacked together) to a game of luck and wits to sink all of each others ships.
+Players can challenge my AI that I have dubbed BattleBot to a game of luck and wits to sink all of each others ships.

 The game can be tested and played on my GitHub pages at: